LiliaFramework/Lilia/docs/docs/libraries/lia.webimage.md

     end
 end)

--- DImage:SetImage can use the saved name later myIcon:SetImage("logo.png")
+-- Later, DImage:SetImage can use the cached name myIcon:SetImage("logo.png")
 ```